rroblf01/bunnyhopapi-docs/docs/how_to_start.md

 If you need them to be optional, you can give them a default value.

 ## Typing
 To define the type of parameters, you can use Python's type annotations.
 Bunnyhopapi uses Pydantic for data validation and serialization, which means you can define your parameters as standard Python data types (int, str, float, etc.) or as custom Pydantic models.

-To type the response, a dictionary is used, where the key is the status code, and the value is a dictionary with the response type.
+And to type the response, a dictionary is used, where the key is the status code, and the value is a dictionary with the response type.

 ```python
 from bunnyhopapi.models import Endpoint